Isaac Ng Jun Fellowship for Emerging Translators – Call for Applications by 5 May 2023

-Southeast of Now: Directions in Contemporary and Modern Art in Asia is committed to supporting the translation of significant art-related texts in the region, as well as to providing an opportunity for emerging translators to develop their skills, and to engage with a broad readership in a new special section of the journal.
+Southeast of Now: Directions in Contemporary and Modern Art in Asia remains committed to supporting the translation of significant art-related texts in the region, as well as to providing an opportunity for emerging translators to develop their skills, and to engage with a broad readership in a new special section of the journal.
 We are pleased to announce a fellowship, initiated and funded by an anonymous donor, to support the translation into English of texts originally written in any other language, and to facilitate the sharing of knowledge about significant art-related texts in languages other than English.
-Applications should be sent to email@example.com by 15 June 2021.
+Applications should be sent to [email protected] by 5 May 2023.

 Emerging translators, who are citizens or permanent residents of any country in Southeast Asia, are invited to apply for the Emerging Translators Fellowship by proposing a significant art-related text for translation into English.
 Successful applicants will be awarded the following:

 - A grant of between USD 500 and USD 1,000 (depending on the length of the text to be translated), to support the translation.

 - Mentorship and editorial support from the Southeast of Now editorial collective, as well as relevant experts as appointed by them.

 - Publication of selected translations (usually up to approximately 4,000 words in English) in Southeast of Now, in a special Emerging Translators Fellowship section, to appear both in print and online.